ubuntu/ubuntu-project-docs/docs/reference/exception-OpenVMToolsUpdates.rst

 Process
 =======

-No less than **<QUESTION: what is the correct time here>** after each Ubuntu release (to allow widespread testing) the version of open-vm-tools can be backported from the current Ubuntu release to the most recent LTS' -updates pocket and any non-LTS stable release in support.
+No less than 6 weeks after each Ubuntu release (to allow some widespread testing) the version of open-vm-tools can be backported from the current Ubuntu release to the most recent LTS' -updates pocket and any non-LTS stable release in support.

 There should be a single SRU bug tracking the backport.
 Other bugs may included in the changelog; they must have test cases and be verified as